 Make a difference around the world

 Each spring break, we send many of our upper-division students to developing countries to train foreign lawyers and/or to document human rights abuses.
-This March, for example, our students are returning once again to India to work with Counsel to Secure Justice, a legal NGO that helps prosecute sex crimes.
+This March, for example, our students are returning once again to Uganda to work with Ugandan lawyers and law students to provide legal counsel to Ugandan prisoners.

 Learn from those who do

-This past fall, our global justice film series examined human rights and rule of law issues from around the globe.
+This past fall, we hosted a delegation of Ugandan Judicial officials to Pepperdine for a week-long training on mediation.
 This past spring, we welcomed Gary Haugen, President and CEO of International Justice Mission, back to campus to teach a one-week intensive course on International Criminal Justice.
-This course complements our fall International Criminal Law Practicum course in which our students work directly with partner organizations around the world, assisting them in delivering justice to those in need.
+This course complements our fall Human Trafficking Practicum course in which our students met with anti-trafficking experts throughout CA and drafted a bill based on their research.

 Please visit our program website for further information or read first-hand accounts from our student blog, Waves of Justice.
 Finally, I encourage you to view our work in action through this short film.

 If you can picture yourself using your God-given talents and Pepperdine education to make a direct impact on global justice while in law school, then I look forward to meeting you this next fall.